kelvzxu/erp_laravel/README.md

 ERP Kltech is a suite of web based open source business apps.

-The main Odoo Apps include an:
+The main Apps include an:
 - Open Source eCommerce.
 - Warehouse Management.
 - Billing & Accounting.